 A dive permit has been introduced to combat the problem of floating rubbish in the strait from the nearby villages and port town of Bitung.
 The small fee is a once-off fee per annum and payable on arrival.

-October to December has the best visibility.
-January and February has the lowest visibility, when the water temperature is at its warmest.
+The October to December period has the best visibility.
+January and February have the lowest visibility, when the water temperature in the strait is at its warmest.

-During the worst rainy season months of January and February some of the exposed dive sites at the far northern end of the strait may occassionally be out of bounds due to rough seas.
+During the worst rainy season months of January and February some of the exposed dive sites at the far northern end of the strait may occasionally be out of bounds due to rough seas.
 Also from the month of June, when the south-east monsoon winds begin, to September, the surface of the strait can become a little choppy.
 For more information on the climate and sea temperature in nearby Manado, visit thewebsite.

 Depth: 5 - 30m

 Distance: ~45 km east of Manado (1½ hours)

 Recommended length of stay: 5 - 10 days